Visiting Jim Thorpe, PA: Best Things to Do on a Day Trip (2026)

-Jim Thorpe is a charming, small Pennsylvania town to visit in the beautiful Lehigh Gorge of the Pocono Mountains.
-It’s about a two-hour drive from New York City and Philadelphia.
+Jim Thorpe is a genuinely charming small town tucked into the Pocono Mountains, about two hours from both New York City and Philadelphia.

 History of Jim Thorpe, Pennsylvania